 What’s Your Garden Type?
 The 4 Types of Gardens

 - Gardens That Feed are gardens that can be described as Edible Gardens or Vegetable Gardens.
-The focus is to teach children about nutrition and where our food comes from.
+The focus of this garden is to teach children about nutrition and where our food comes from.
 These gardens offer captivating experiences for children to use their senses by looking at and tasting food they have grown themselves.

 - Gardens for Art and Beauty bring all ages together.
 These gardens include sculptures, plantings, and flowers.
 They contribute to the community and teach us how to integrate music, dance, poetry, storytelling, and painting into the outdoor garden experience.

-- Gardens That Attract Wildlife incorporates food, shelter, water, sustainable practice and places to raise young.
+- Gardens That Attract Wildlife incorporates food, shelter, water, sustainable practice, and places to raise young.
 They are havens for butterflies, bugs, and birds and can be certified by the National Wildlife Federation.

 - Gardens as Outdoor Learning Stations are inspired by themes such as a Mud Kitchen, Rock Garden, Miniature Garden, Sensory Garden, Alphabet Garden, Water Wall and so many more.
-These gardens connect curriculum to the Outdoor Classroom.
+These gardens connect the curriculum to the Outdoor Classroom.

-- Choose a garden type(s) that best fits your needs.
+Step 3: Choose a garden type(s) that best fits your needs.